 For that reason, Savi and Vid, two Indian travelers, share how they travel the world as citizens of India, and how they have overcome the problems of obtaining visas to other countries.

 There is no dearth of inspirational travel quotations on the internet.
 Every once in a while, we stumble on something that reads “Pack a bag, book a ticket, and go traveling” or ‘Book a ticket and follow your dreams.”
 We’re pretty sure these quotes and accompanying photos of faraway lands have tempted many a globetrotter—but as travelers on an Indian passport, we’ve learned to toss them aside with a smile.

 Table of Contents

 Why Travel is Tougher with an Indian Passport

 We love travelling and visit more than 10 countries a year on an average.
-But we’ve learnt to accept that the phrase ‘spontaneous travel’ is a bit of an oxymoron for us.
-This is because travelling on an Indian passport is a carefully orchestrated operation involving endless salary slips, proofs of address, bank statements, and letters of employment.
+But we’ve learned to accept that the phrase “spontaneous travel” is a bit of an oxymoron for us.
+This is because traveling on an Indian passport is a carefully orchestrated operation involving endless salary slips, proofs of address, bank statements, and letters of employment.

 Does one give up?